pal1000/mesa-dist-win/builds/readme.md

 - [Flex and Bison](https://sourceforge.net/projects/winflexbison/);
 - m4: [32-bit](https://sourceforge.net/projects/msys2/files/REPOS/MSYS2/i686/), [64-bit](https://sourceforge.net/projects/msys2/files/REPOS/MSYS2/x86_64/);

-Just search for it in these huge pages.
+Just search for m4 in these huge pages.
 Your web browser might freeze for a bit.
 Your need 7-Zip to extract linux archives in which m4 is compressed.
 - [Python 32 and 64 bit](https://www.python.org/);

 Use Python 2.7.
 Python 3.x is not supported by Scons.
 Make sure pip is installed.
 Sometimes it isn't.
 If it isn't get it from [here](https://pip.pypa.io/en/stable/installing/).
 - [pywin32 for Python 32 and 64 bit](https://sourceforge.net/projects/pywin32/files/);
 - [Scons for python 32 and 64-bit](https://sourceforge.net/projects/scons/files/scons/);

+Get Scons installer executables, ignore the zipped versions.
 DO NOT use Scons 2.5.0.
 It doesn't work as it shipped incomplete as stated in [2.5.1 release notes](https://bitbucket.org/scons/scons/raw/8d7fac5a5e9c9a1de4b81769c7c8c0032c82a9aa/src/CHANGES.txt).
 - mako module for Python 32 and 64 bit.
 Install with pip install mako. build.cmd installs mako automatically.
 It also attempts to update all Python modules.

 ## 2. Setting environment variables and prepare the build